john piper 1903 - 1992

 His work is linked to his friendships with the Sitwells,

-Benjamin Britten and John Betjemen.
+Benjamin Britten and John Betjeman.
 Piper's diverse talent

 is shown in his painting, book illustration and design,